Provisions and Contingent Liabilities

 c) Sensitivity Analysis On The Cash Flows Of Financial Instruments With Variable Interest Rate

-(f) The weighted average incremental borrowing rate of 10.50% has been applied to lease liabilities recognised in the Balance Sheet.
+(f) The weighted average incremental borrowing rate prevailing at the time of lease recognition has been applied to lease liabilities recognised in the Balance Sheet.

 The Company As Lessee